omar-elaref/Piraten-Kapern-Game/logbook.md

 Made the trace using the maven command and finished most of the loggers

 25 Jan:
-Successfully made the card interface and a class for sea battle Made a class for the deck of cards to make it easier to access cards and to easily add, draw, shuffle and remove cards Fixed minor issue in the combo strategy
+Had minor issues in step 4, so I had to fix it before tagging and releasing Successfully made the card interface and a class for sea battle Made a class for the deck of cards to make it easier to access cards and to easily add, draw, shuffle and remove cards Fixed minor issue in the combo strategy

+28 Jan:
+Made the Sea Battle strategy and implemented it within the code Added the Monkey Business class and implemented it